ningweinw/iengage/project-files/gamification/Azure Infrastructure/Azure Front Door Superhero.md

 </a>

 ### Arrange the steps to set up Azure Front Door in the correct order:
 Azure Front Door's journey to optimize your web content involves several key steps.
-Think about the logical sequence a superhero would follow to set up a defense system.
+Imagine our hero setting up a high-tech defense system to protect Webville.
+Each step is crucial for ensuring the city's safety and efficiency.

 **Drag and Drop Challenge!**
 <ul id="sortable-setup" class="styled-list">